Kitkatsans/Kitkatsans/README.md

 I love people who C+H with me! i dont mind if you make it a ship cuddle lol, Im a multishipper i might probably ship it myself as well

+It is very rare that i would use dni as my status, since I value interactions heavily, but when I do have it on, probably dont interact with me, i might just be having a really hard time and I prefer not to let anyone interfere with my sulking lol, i will not let my friends get into my problems much less strangers and i'd rather to handle it myself.

 .